brestnichki/humanbeans-clock/README.md

 Humanbeans Flutter Clock Challenge Submission

+by Boris Brestnichki (development) and Milen Trendafilov (design, concept)

 ## Concept:

 ![The clock with the rare bird comming from the right and sitting on a branch for 1 minute](https://humanbeans.dev/1_Bird_Visit1.gif)